-A cloud-based platform for invoice purchasing where administrators can monitor all factoring/invoice discounting and observe the status of large amounts of invoices at the same time, is used by our client FLOAT Lending.
+A cloud-based platform for invoice purchasing where administrators can monitor all factoring/invoice discounting and observe the status of a large number of invoices at the same time, is used by our client FLOAT Lending.

 The invoice factoring platform produced by ZWEBB provides: